FastBridge vs Canonical Bridge: Why 7 Days Is Too Long for DeFi

 FastBridge vs Canonical Bridge: Feature-by-Feature

 The key distinction is this: canonical bridges are optimised for trustlessness.
 FastBridge is optimised for usability and speed.
-For DeFi users who need to move stablecoins quickly across chains, these are not comparable tools, FastBridge is simply the right one for the job.
+For DeFi users who need to move crypto quickly across chains, these are not comparable tools, FastBridge is simply the right one for the job.

 Side Note: Other Types of Bridges Worth Knowing